-Shingles is a widespread yet particular disease.
-It’s not contagious, however, it is related to the same virus that causes chickenpox.
-The infection develops in two stages: chickenpox (the primary infection) and herpes zoster (a secondary condition).
-In simple words, shingles and chicken pox are the two steps of the same disease.
-Shingles develop when there is the reactivation of the varicella-zoster virus in the body.
+Shingles are widespread, yet is also a particular disease.
+Shingles are not contagious, but it is related to the same virus that causes chickenpox.
+A shingles infection develops in two stages: chickenpox (primary infection) and herpes zoster (secondary condition).
+Put simply, shingles and chicken pox are two steps involving the same general illness.
+Shingles develop when there is reactivation of the varicella-zoster virus in the body.

-Like other diseases caused by herpes viruses, shingles stay permanently in the body.
-After chickenpox, there is a lifelong immunity to the virus, but when the immune system weakens, the virus can reactivate and strike again.
-The virus has several different names: Varicella zoster, Herpes zoster or Herpes virus type 3.
-It belongs to the family of herpes viruses and is similar to the herpes simplex virus type 1, the common cause for unpleasant blisters or colds on the lips.
+Similar to other illnesses caused by the herpes virus, shingles permanently stay in the body.
+After being afflicted with chickenpox a single time, there is a lifelong immunity to the virus.
+However, when the immune system weakens, the virus can reactivate and strike again.
+The virus has several different names including: Varicella zoster, Herpes zoster, or Herpes virus type 3.
+The latter virus type is similar to the herpes simplex virus type 1, which is the common cause for unpleasant blisters or cold sores on the lips.

-The varicella zoster virus is very contagious: in a case of contact, there is 100% probability of infection if there is no immunity.
-In most cases, for the first time, the virus of varicella enters the human body in childhood.
-It causes varicella or chickenpox with fever, rashes on the body and high temperature.
-Within 5-10 days, the organism starts fighting the disease and develops lifelong immunity.
-However, the virus hides in the nerve cells called dorsal root ganglia and can stay there for years, often for a lifetime.
-As soon as the body’s immune system is compromised, the virus reactivates and strikes again as shingles.
+The varicella-zoster virus is very contagious.
+In instances where there is contact, there is 100% probability of infection if there is no prior existing immunity.
+In most cases, the varicella virus first enters the human body in childhood.
+This leads to varicella or chickenpox with fever, rashes on the body, and high temperature.
+Within 5-10 days, the human body begins to fight the virus and develops lifelong immunity.
+However, the virus is able to hide within nerve cells called dorsal root ganglia and can stay there for years, often for a lifetime.
+Accordingly, when the immune system is compromised, the virus can be reactivated and strikes again as shingles.

-Fortunately, compared to herpes simplex viruses, the herpes zoster virus is significantly less resistant to environmental conditions.
-Ultraviolet radiation kills it quickly as well as mild heat.
-Scientists say that the herpes simplex virus and the varicella virus had a common ancestor because they share roughly similar structure.
+Fortunately, compared with the herpes simplex virus, the herpes zoster virus is significantly less resistant to environmental conditions.
+Ultraviolet radiation, as well as mild heat, can quickly kill the herpes zoster virus.
+Scientists suggest that the herpes simplex virus and the varicella virus demonstrate a common ancestor because they share a roughly similar structure.

-Because the immune system usually suppresses herpes zoster, reactivation can occur in people with weak or compromised immune system, such as older individuals.
+Because the immune system usually suppresses herpes zoster, reactivation can occur in people with weak or compromised immune systems, such as older individuals.

-The probability of developing shingles increases with age: seniors develop it more often than young and middle-aged people.
-According to statistics, every tenth individual over 70 years suffers from this disease.
+The probability of developing shingles increases with age.
+Seniors develop shingles more often than young or middle-aged adults.
+According to statistics, one out of every 10 adults >70 years of age will suffer from shingles.

-The total duration of the disease from the onset of the first symptoms to the complete disappearance of scabs on the skin usually takes 20-30 days.
-Sometimes, the disease can clear up completely in 10-12 days.
-Usually, the rashes appear on one side of the body.
-In most cases, all maculopapular lesions, vesicles and scabs localize within the chest, abdomen and pelvis.
-In some rare cases, they localized on the hands, feet and head.
-With the reactivation of herpes zoster, a severity of symptoms gradually decreases but the risk of complications increases.
+The total duration of shingles from symptom onset to the complete disappearance of scabs on the skin usually takes 20-30 days.
+In some instances, shingles can clear up completely within 10-12 days.
+For most cases, shingles rashes appear on one side of the body.
+In other cases, all maculopapular lesions, vesicles, and scabs localize within the chest, abdomen, and pelvis.
+In some rare cases, scabs can be found on hands, feet, and head.
+With reactivation of the herpes zoster virus, severity of symptoms gradually decreases, but the risk of complications increases.

-Treatment of herpes zoster is done in two ways: suppressing the activity of the virus and alleviating the symptoms.
-Only a doctor can prescribe the treatment and the medicine.
-You should always consult a physician because taking any medication without prescription can cause serious complications in the form of postherpetic neuralgia, kidney failure and other detrimental consequences, including death.
+Treatment of the herpes zoster virus is done in two ways: suppressing viral activity and alleviating symptoms.
+Only a doctor can prescribe a proper course of treatment and medicine.
+A doctor should always be consulted prior to taking any medications.
+Taking medications without a prescription can lead to serious complications in the form of postherpetic neuralgia, kidney failure, or other detrimental consequences, including death.

-There are many particular antiviral drugs to fight the virus.
-The choice of drugs determines the course of treatment.
-Unlike the treatment of herpes simplex, even with antiviral drugs, the development of painful symptoms can not be prevented in case of herpes zoster.
-The primary goal of the drugs is to avoid the development of postherpetic neuralgia.
-If taken early, the risk of residual pain is less than 10-15%.
+There are many antiviral drugs available to fight the herpes virus.
+Drug selection will determine the course of treatment.
+In contrast to treatment aimed at the herpes simplex virus, even with antiviral drugs, the development of painful symptoms cannot be prevented in cases involving the herpes zoster virus.
+The primary goal of these targeted drugs is to avoid the development of postherpetic neuralgia.
+If medications are taken early, the risk of residual pain is less than 10-15%.

-Zovirax is known as the most efficient medicine against the herpes virus type 3.
-It was developed from Acyclovir.
-To treat herpes zoster it is recommended to take one tablet of Zovirax five times a day for the duration of the disease.
-For patients with complications or compromised immunity, double doses can be prescribed: two tablets (400 mg) five times a day or intravenous administration of the drug.
+Zovirax is known as the most effective medicine to fight against herpes virus type 3.
+This medication was developed from Acyclovir.
+To treat the herpes zoster virus, one tablet of Zovirax should be taken five times per day for the duration of the illness.
+For patients with demonstrating complications or compromised immunity, double doses can be prescribed as two tablets (400 mg) five times per day or intravenous drug administration.

-It is recommended to take multivitamins and vitamins B1 and B12.
-A doctor can also prescribe antibiotics and pain medication.
-Zovirax is available at pharmacies without a prescription at the affordable price.
+While taking these medications, multivitamins, and vitamins B1 and B12 should also be consumed.
+A doctor can also prescribe other antibiotics and pain medication.
+Zovirax is available at pharmacies without a prescription at an affordable price.